lpego/mzb-suite/README.md

 ## Changelog

+**v0.2.0** Pipeline in functional state, lots of modifications from previous ver...

 **v0.1.0** First release.
 Attempt to structure project and scripts in a way that is easy to understand and maintain.

-## TODOs
+## ToDo list

+### Feature requests
+- [ ] Add original image file name as a separate column in all outputs `csv`
+- [ ] Add options to provide multiple px/mm conversion rates, one for each image (i.e. parse `csv` file as dictionary to pass as arguments)
+- [ ] Add module for evaluations, and for generating plots
+- [ ] Change scale exclusion parameter in `configs` & documentation so that you select square where scale is to exclude, instead of selecting the pixels to keep in the image

+### General
+- [ ] Move taxonomy file location onto running parameters from configuration file
+- [ ] Clean unused workflow `sh` files and comments within them
+- [ ] `worflows/full_pipeline_cutom.sh` has no execute permission in repo
+- [ ] Reduce images in example dataset
+- [ ] Set up push mirror GitLab → GitHub (without LFS files)
+- [ ] Renku workflows for the different modules (or add `renku run` ... in front of command in `sh` scripts)

+### Functionality and data
+- [ ] Double check that excluding the millimetre/colour scale in images works properly
+- [ ] Add the Dübendorf data use case to check consistency for multiple projects

+### JupyterLab via Renku
+- [ ] JupyterLab screws up all the filepaths… Working dir is home/jovyan/work
+- [ ] Notebooks not picking up correct conda env in JupyterLab...
+- [ ] Cannot run .sh script in the console directly if in cwd???
+- [ ] Notebooks don’t pick up conda env…
+- [ ] Finding and changing filepaths in Jupyter notebooks is difficult for users…

+### Documentation
+- [ ] Put docs on ReadTheDocs and/or GitHub Pages
+	- [ ] See if you can pull the commit name and reconstruct the docker image name on renku dynamically in the documentation (source/files/installing.rst)...
+	- [ ] Otherwise just grab a recent one that build correctly and stick with that
+- [ ] Add "Quickstart" section with tutorial in the documentation
+- [ ] in the documentation, `docs/source/files/workflow_models.rst`, add section called "Supervised Skeleton Prediction" and explain model architectures used for supevised skeleton prediction (this should also fix Sphinx build warnings for missing refs).
+- [x] Merge ToDo in `README.md` and Evernote.

+### Notebooks
+- [ ] model retraining not working in notebook interactive envinroment...
+- [ ] compress long code blocks?
+- [ ] direct links to documentation within markdown cells in notebooks
+- [ ] make notebook for supervised skeletons finetuning
+- [ ] Fix notebooks outputs:
+	- [ ] `segmentation.ipynb` replace plots in-place while running instead of generating new ones.
+	- [ ] `skeletonizatn_unsupervised.ipynb` replace plots in-place while running instead of generating new ones.
+	- [ ] `skeletonization_supervised_inference.ipynb` returns empty predictions in notebook...
+	- [ ] `classification_finetune.ipynb` last cell (actually retraining the model) might not be compatible with an interactive environment...

+### Figures to make for paper
+- [ ] Class (im)balance for flume MZB samples
+- [x] Accuracy for classification model  - `results/project_portable_flume/class_convnext-small-v0_validation_set`
+- [x] Accuracy for supervised skeletonization model (length and head width) - `results/project_portable_flume/skseg_mit-b2-v1_validation_set`
+- [ ] Accuracy for unsupervised skeletonization (length)

+---

-_Not in any priority_
+**OLD COMPLETED TODO ITEMS - v0.1.0** - _Not in any priority_
 - [x] ALIGN ALL LEARNING SET IMAGES TO NEW PIPELINE, from pngs to jpgs
 - [x] Check measures of supervised skeletonizations (length and width) and compare to manual annotations
 - [x] LICENSE and AUTHORS and CITATION placeholders
 - [x] update the skeleton files: image blobs are now named differently!
 - [x] Fix how save folders are passed for the supervised skeletonization
 - [x] check env and pandas in it use, build `setupy.py`
-- [ ] Add module for evaluations, and for generating plots
 - [x] Add notebooks for plotting of results, images, etc.
-    - [ ] missing finetuning supervised skeletonization notebook still..
 - [x] Check all docstrings and potentially build documentation into html
-- [ ] Add the dubendorf data use case to check consistency for multiple projects
 - [x] Add a README.md to the data folder
 - [x] Spend some time in thinking whether it is better to have one big config file, or one config file per module, or one config file per script.
-- [ ] in the documentation, `docs/source/files/workflow_models.rst`, add section called "Supervised Skeleton Prediction" and explain model architectures used for supevised skeleton prediction (this should also fix Sphinx build warnings for missing refs).

-- [ ] Double check that excluding the millimetre/colour scale in images works properly
-- [ ] Change scale exclusion parameter in conifg & docs so that you select square where scale is to exclude, instead of selecting the pixels to keep in the image
-- [ ] Fix notebooks outputs:
-    - [ ] `segmentation.ipynb` replace plots in-place while running instead of generating new ones.
-    - [ ] `skeletonizatn_unsupervised.ipynb` replace plots in-place while running instead of generating new ones.
-    - [ ] `skeletonization_supervised_inference.ipynb` returns empty predictions in notebook...
-    - [ ] missing finetuning supervised skeletonization notebook still..
-    - [ ] `classification_finetune.ipynb` last cell (actually retraining the model) might not be compatible with an interactive environment...

-- [x] check WANDBD accounts and api for loggers [Added support for tensorboard, running locally]
+- [x] check `wandb` accounts and api for loggers (added support for tensorboard, running locally)
-- [ ] Renku workflows for the different modules
-    - [Or add `renku run` ... in front of command in `sh` scripts]